ericjanto/notes-publisher/content/notes/iaml-lecture.md

   ```
   - Key point: if we're going to move after each instance, how do we pick the instance?
     - This one uses a uniform random integer in the length of the training set
-      - At each step, we pick one isntance at random and then we make a move
+      - At each step, we pick one instance at random and then we make a move
       - (Means we could pick the same instance in a row which might not be optimal)
   - This version of the online gradient descent method is called *stochastic gradient ascent*
     - Because we have picked the training instance randomly